Share

 3. Differences in Principle:

+a.
 DSP Card Principle:

 • Hardware Basis: DSP cards feature a dedicated digital signal processor capable of performing advanced mathematical operations and real-time control.
 They convert design software commands into real-time actions, ensuring precise laser output.